Criminology and Criminal Justice

 Placement options include working with juveniles or adults in private or public justice agencies at the local, state, or federal level and at a number of community-based agencies that work with at-risk individuals and families.

 Graduates might also pursue further education in law or other social sciences in preparation for professional or research careers.

 SLU has a strong service-learning component.
 Students can embody SLU's Jesuit mission by using the knowledge they gain in the classroom to serve others.
 Students can volunteer at organizations around St. Louis, and SLU collaborates with more than 250 social service agencies where students can explore many areas of criminology and criminal justice with guidance from seasoned professionals.

 For students interested in studying abroad, we have a wide variety of programs, including a campus located in Madrid, Spain, where students can study abroad while earning credit for their degree.

-Our faculty are nationally recognized as leaders in community engagement with years of professional experience and a wide range of research interests:
+SLU's Criminology and Criminal Justice faculty are nationally recognized as leaders in research and community engagement, many with years of professional experience in the field.
+CCJ faculty members have diverse research interests, including: